PlugShare/plugshare.github.io/embedding.md

   </div>

   <h3>Code</h3>
   <p>Insert the following code snippet into your website.
-For best results, it is recommended that you set a width no less than 500 and a height no less than 600.
-You can test the parameters here.</p>
+For best results, it is recommended that you set a width no less than 500 and a height no less than 600.</p>

   <textarea id="code" rows="2" cols="100" disabled></textarea>
 </div>